Indigenous Faculty

 Dr Christopher Hammerly

 Dr. Hammerly has mixed Anishinaabe-Norwegian ancestry and is a descendent of the White Earth Nation of Minnesota.
-He is the director of the Experimental Linguistics and Fieldwork Lab (ELF-Lab), and his work focuses on how emerging technologies and experimental methods can be used to enhance language documentation, informing both (psycho)linguistic theory and language revitalization efforts.
+His work focuses on how emerging technologies and experimental methods can be used to enhance language documentation, informing both (psycho) linguistic theory and language revitalization efforts.

 More on Dr Hammerly